Private Project

 Director Biography - Jamin Scotti

-Jamin's films have been featured at NYC's Museum of the Moving Image (PKDFF), The Phoenix Film Festival (ISHFF), and the Psychedelic Film & Music Festival.
+Jamin's filmography has been featured at NYC's Museum of the Moving Image, The Institute for Experimental Arts, and Film Invasion Los Angeles.
 Jamin's first feature film, "Artificial Flowers" won Best Experimental Feature at the 2023 Philadelphia Independent Film Festival.
-Jamin's latest short film, "Forgiving Charity" was honored with an Official Selection from the (Academy® qualifying) OUT ON FILM: Atlanta's LGBTQ Film Festival.
+Jamin's short film, "Forgiving Charity" was honored with an Official Selection from Atlanta's (Academy® qualifying) OUT ON FILM.
+Additionally, Jamin's short film "PANG" received an Honorable Mention from Tribeca Film Center's Video & Experimental Art Festival.

-Jamin's industry work has been featured within Warner Bros, Machinima, and the NHL.
+Jamin's industry work has been featured within Warner Bros, Paramount+, Disney+, and the NHL.
 Currently, Jamin is a Lead Editor for RANKER Studios.
-Additionally, Jamin is proud to dedicate his Social Media talents towards representing iconic figures in the Drag community.

 Add Director Biography